-Ottawa reveals details of 1st 'green bond' sale | CBC News
+What's a green bond?
+And why did the federal government just sell $5B worth of them | CBC News

 "There was a modest greenium for the deal, which was well in demand by domestic and international investors," said Trevor Bateman, head of credit research at CIBC Asset Management.

 Green bonds have become increasingly popular among investors looking for safe returns in infrastructure and other projects that mitigate concerns about sustainability.
-While Canadian companies and provinces have issued their own green bonds, this week's offering is the first such bond by the federal government.
+While Canadian companies including Enbridge and Telus have issued their own green bonds, this week's offering is the first such bond by the federal government.

-The funds will be used to pay for things such as renewable energy projects and clean transportation initiatives, the government said in a release.
+The funds will be used to pay for things such as renewable energy projects, clean transportation initiatives, wastewater management and other initiatives, according to a release.

+Tourism Minister Randy Boissonnault said the bond offering was twice as popular as anticipated, with more than $11 billion worth of buy orders coming in — enough to make it the biggest Canadian-dollar-denominated green bond ever.
+The government sold the bonds to 98 different investors, almost half of whom came from outside Canada.

+Ryan Goulding, who manages bonds at Vancouver-based investment firm Leith Wheeler, managed to get his hands on some of them for his client portfolios, and he said he wasn't surprised to see the strong demand.

 With files from Reuters